 Figure 3: ROI distribution for 12 year holding period

 We have run the different scenarios and have plotted the results below.
 As you increase the length of the investment, the number of outcomes that have negative ROI decreases significantly, from 15% if you hold for 4 years, to ~0% if you hold to 15 years (the ~0% does not mean that in 15 years you will be guaranteed a positive ROI.
 It means that, based on historical data, the probability of a negative ROI is quite small – again, note that we are not taking into account the effects of inflation in this analysis).
 All investments carry risks and no profit can be guaranteed.

-Although long term investments are generally beneficial for investors, it carries risks nonetheless: ‘Horizon and Longevity risk’.
+Although long-term investments are generally beneficial for investors, it carries risks nonetheless: ‘Horizon and Longevity risk’.
 Horizon risk is the risk that your investment horizon is shortened because of an unforeseen event, for example, the loss of your job.
 This may force you to sell investments that you were expecting to hold for the long term.
 The implication is that if you must sell at a time that the markets are down, you may lose money.
-Longevity Risk is the risk of outliving your savings.
-This risk is particularly relevant for people who are retired, or are nearing retirement.
+Longevity risk is the risk of outliving your savings.
+This risk is particularly relevant for people who are retired or are nearing retirement.

 Note that the analysis presented here is based on historical data, so it is not a true predictor of future outcomes.
-However, we can gather from this analysis that even with the lack of ability to forecast the future, by investing with a long term horizon, an investor maybe be able to better withstand the detrimental effects of volatility, market downturn and bouts of recession, and more often than not, achieve a positive ROI.
+However, we can gather from this analysis that even with the lack of ability to forecast the future, by investing with a long term horizon, an investor might be able to better withstand the detrimental effects of volatility, market downturn and bouts of recession, and more often than not, achieve a positive ROI.

 Figure 4: Probability of negative ROI vs. Holding Period